hadiindrawan/automation-api-generator/README.md

       - in your last question in terminal, `CTRL + SHIFT + V` to paste the value and `ENTER`
     - The file path can be absolute or relative, depending on where the file is stored.

-1. Finish, the Mocha-CHai template scripts is successfully generated
+1. Finish, the Mocha-Chai template scripts is successfully generated

     How to check if it's success: